laravel/prompts/README.md

 ]);
 ```

-You may also provide keys for each option, a default value, and a validation callback:
+You may also provide keys for each option, a default value, scroll configuration, and a validation callback:

 ```php
 use function Laravel\Prompts\multiselect;